jarrettmeyer/jarrettmeyer.github.io/_posts/2019-04-29-power-bi-dates.md

 ### Create a Parameter for the End Date

 Name this value `EndDateParameter`.
 Set this value to 31-Dec-2999.
+Of course, you can change the end date if this value does not suit your application needs.

 ```m
 #date(2999, 12, 31) meta [IsParameterQuery=true, Type="Date", IsParameterQueryRequired=true]